-Our efforts have focused on universities in Massachusetts, New Hampshire, and Rhode Island, where we have seen multiple first-in-the-nation steps forward, such as the first successful student referendum on divestment and the first arrest of the campus divestment movement, both at Harvard University.
+Our efforts have focused on colleges and universities in Massachusetts, New Hampshire, Connecticut, and Rhode Island, where we have seen multiple first-in-the-nation steps forward, such as the first successful student referendum on divestment and the first arrest of the campus divestment movement, both at Harvard University.
 BFP played a key role in connecting and supporting the six core schools that came together to launch the Multi-School Fossil Free Divestment Fund, a fund to which alumni can make tax-deductible, interest-earning donations that will go to their alma maters when the schools divest.
-Early in 2015, after sustained pressure from students guided by BFP’s Campus Divestment Organizer, Lesley College announced plans to divest from direct holdings in fossil fuel companies.
+Early in 2015, after sustained pressure from students guided by BFP’s Campus Divestment Organizer, Lesley University announced plans to divest from direct holdings in fossil fuel companies.

 “I came into this knowing absolutely nothing about how to build a movement on campus, let alone win divestment.
 Better Future Project has helped me grow as a leader in all aspects of the divestment campaign, including gathering student and faculty support, negotiating with our president, and planning actions and events.
 I can safely say Lesley never would have divested if not for Better Future Project’s campaign strategy support and mentorship.”